vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works.md

 2. `1` in `vptr[ 1 ]` is the index into the virtual table slot associated with `authenticate()`.
 3. protocol in its second occurrence represents the `this` pointer.

-- When we inherit `protocol_t` class to `wifi_t` class, this virtual table will be literally overridden with its respective overridded/polymorphic function slot.
-Each virtual function has fixed index in virtual table, no matter how long inheritance heirarchy is.
+- When we inherit `protocol_t` class to `wifi_t` class, this virtual table will be literally overridden with its respective overridden/polymorphic function slot.
+Each virtual function has fixed index in the virtual table, no matter how long inheritance hierarchy is.
 - If derived class introduce a new virtual function not present in the base class, the virtual table will be grown by a slot and the address of the function is placed within that slot.

-- If you want to summurize virtual keyword functionality in two words then its `indirect calling` of polymorphic function.
+- If you want to summarize virtual keyword functionality in two words then its `indirect calling` of a polymorphic function.

 ###### FAQ

 **Q**.
-How do we know at runtime that pointer `protocol` will execute right function(of object pointed to)?
+How do we know at runtime that pointer `protocol` will execute a right function(of the object pointed to)?

 **A**.
 In general, we don't know the exact type of the object `protocol` addresses at each invocation of `authenticate()`.
 We do know, however, that through `protocol` we can access the virtual table associated with the object's class.
-And address of virtual table is fixed throught inheritance heirarchy.
-Again we also that index of function `authenticate()` is fixed throught inheritance heirarchy.
+And the address of virtual table is fixed throughout the inheritance hierarchy.
+Again we also that index of function `authenticate()` is fixed throughout the inheritance hierarchy.
-This way right `authenticate()` function execution will be gauranteed.
+This way right `authenticate()` function execution will be guaranteed.

 **Q**.
-What if there is derived class having more that one base class ?
+What if there is derived class having more that one base class?

 **A**.
-We will discuss this scenario in subsequent topic.
+We will discuss this scenario in the subsequent topic.

 **Q**.
-Where & how this code augment by compiler?
+Where & how this code augment by the compiler?

 **A**.
-We will discuss this in subsequent topic.
+We will discuss this in a subsequent topic.

 ### How pure virtual function works
-- When you declare any function as pure virtual, compiler automatically fills slot of that pure virtual function with dummy function or so called place holder `pure_virtual_called()` library instance.
+- When you declare any function as pure virtual, the compiler automatically fills the slot of that pure virtual function with dummy function or so-called place holder `pure_virtual_called()` library instance.
 And run time exception is placed if somehow this place holder will be called.
-- Rest of calling & virtual table slot mechanism would be same as normal virtual function.
+- Rest of calling & virtual table slot mechanism would be the same as a normal virtual function.
-### How pure virtual function works in multiple inheritence.
+### How pure virtual function works in multiple inheritances.
-- Now with multiple inheritance things will get little bit tricky.
+- Now with multiple inheritance things will get a little bit tricky.
 - To understand this behaviour let us take another simplified example as follow :

 ```